 However, keep in mind that some older dressage saddles and even some newer dressage saddles still have the stirrup bars set too far forward.

 A good dressage saddle has stirrup bars that are positioned well back and has correctly positioned thigh rolls that help enormously with the accurate positioning and security of the legs.

-An ‘all purpose’ saddle is a compromise between a dressage and a jumping saddle (although, as you can see, it looks more like a jumping than a dressage saddle).
-These saddles are meant to be ideal for riders that want to do both disciplines with the one saddle, but they favour jumping much more than flatwork.
+An 'all-purpose' saddle is a compromise between a dressage and a jumping saddle (although, as you can see, it looks more like a jumping than a dressage saddle).
+These saddles are meant to be ideal for riders that want to do both disciplines with one saddle, but these saddles favour jumping much more than flatwork.

-It is tough to achieve the correct leg position in a saddle that is, at best, designed to be a compromise between two very different riding disciplines (jumping and flatwork).
+It is difficult to achieve the correct leg position in a saddle that is, at best, designed to be a compromise between two very different riding disciplines (jumping and flatwork).